EvilOFSoul/OpenWOL/README.md

 Getting OpenWOL
 ---------

 In this moment, compiling OpenWOL from source is the only way to get it.
-In the future will be added links to apk files.
+In the future links to apk files will be added.

 Compiling OpenWOl From Source with Android Studio